P3 QUICK FACTS

 (3) Design-build-finance-operate-maintain (DBFOM).

 These are discussed below.
-While the term public-private partnerships may be applied to a range of contract types - as well as to the lease of existing assets - the focus of FHWA's Office of Innovative Program Delivery is on DBFOM projects, i.e., P3s that involve private partners that design, finance, construct, operate and maintain new highway capacity over a long term.
+While the term public-private partnerships may be applied to a range of contract types - as well as to the lease of existing assets - the focus of FHWA's Center for Innovative Finance Support is on DBFOM projects, i.e., P3s that involve private partners that design, finance, construct, operate and maintain new highway capacity over a long term.

 Design-build (DB) projects are the most common type of public-private partnership.
 They are set up as fixed-price contracts between a private entity and a public agency to jointly manage the design and construction of a new roadway facility.
 Under such an arrangement, the private party accepts most or all of the risk of any increase in costs associated with the project's design, eliminating a common source of "change orders" that add to the cost of traditional design-bid-build projects.
 Having the same party design and construct the project allows the DB contractor to propose innovations in design that may result in construction savings or better value.
 Financing is provided by the public partner and comes from tax revenues or direct user charges such as tolls.
 The public partner retains ownership of the highway and control of its financing, operations and maintenance.
 According to Public Works Financing (PWF), a monthly newsletter that has reported on public-private partnerships for roughly 25 years, 79 design-build transportation projects valued at $50 million or more were undertaken in the U.S. between July 1989 and September 2012, including three that also involved operations.